anandhu31/Toxcitiy-Hypothesis-Using-Perspective-API/README.md

 From this we can conclude that the use of exclamation marks does increase the score, for the most part.
 The only exception was "f*** off", but the score decreased by less than 0.01.
 From the data, we can see that words like "h*** no" have a huge impact when two exclamation marks are added.

+My guess on why the phrase "f*** off" decreased with the added excamlation marks is that with the added punctuation, the system interpretted it as more sarcastic - therby decreasing its score slightly.
+Frankly, I am still very suprised that this phrases score decreased.

 See the document in the repository for more analysis on the data.